 Since its inception in early 2018, Artists for Brexit has grown in both membership and profile.
 This is in part due to continuing media interest in the association and increasing support on social media platforms, the establishment of a vibrant website and also its various successful public events.
-Co-founders Michael Lightfoot, Manick Govinda and other members of AFB have appeared on television and radio programmes and have written a succession of published articles setting out the positive case for Brexit.
+Co-founders Michael Lightfoot, Manick Govinda and other members of AFB have appeared on television and radio programmes and have written a succession of published articles.
 We held our ‘Civil Times’ exhibition, accompanied by our publication of the same name in July and following this, our ‘Big Brexit Party’ was covered in The Guardian and The Independent, not unsympathetically.

 Our website - artistsforbrexit.com - displays not only a sample of the superb artwork of some of our members, but also offers a regular blog featuring articles, interviews, reviews and information on forthcoming events.
 And critically, we have always been, and we remain, a non-partisan association that insists on a civil approach with all that we do.
-It was perhaps inevitable therefore that we would be approached by a journalist writing for pro-EU The New European, a publication utterly bewildered by the raison d’etre of AFB:
+It was perhaps inevitable therefore that we would be approached by the Pro-EU The New European, a publication utterly bewildered by the raison d’etre of AFB:

 “Artists?
 Who support Brexit?”